sampsyo/cs6120/content/blog/2019-12-18-dfg-cover/index.md

 they are executed.
 In this case, the data flow graph remains acyclic (with values only flowing "down"), and loops in the control flow repeat in the subgraph for each time the loop is executed.
-However, dynamic data flow graphs only represent a single execution of the program, and may not even cover the full program behavior.
-They also may be infeasible to generate ahead of time for long-running applications.
+However, dynamic data flow graphs only represent a single execution of the program and may not even cover the full program behavior.
+They also may be infeasible to generate ahead of time for long-running applications, and they tend in practice to be so large as to limit analysis to fragments of the full dynamic DFGs.

 In addition, DFGs can target either the _intermediate representation_ level, with LLVM-level operations, or at the _machine code_ level, with operations